petrstepanov/geantguide/README.md

 Download and install Fedora version 8 in a virtual machine from: https://archives.fedoraproject.org/pub/archive/fedora/linux/releases/

+During the setup mark "Software Development" and "Additional Software Reporitories" to be installed.
 Disable Firewall and SELinux during the setup to avoid potential issues.
 After install, run `yum -y upgrade` twice.
 First it imports the repo and then updated the system.